maticnetwork/matic-cli/README.md

 1. We have assumed the host machine and remote machine to be an linux machine with ubuntu as user
 2. We have assumed the first machine is being used for ganache as well so enter the ETH url as - http://<1st machine IP>:<PORT>
 3. Make sure that the host machines has access to remote machines for transferring the data
+4. We have provided the default values where ever so to ensure smooth functioning of the process

 After the setup is done, follow these steps:
 1. Log into first machine and run ganache